 “We can’t have folks chained to their desktops,” he said.
 “Salesforce makes it easy for them to get the information they need to meet customers where they’re at.
 Often, that’s not in the office.
 It may be at a client site or in transit.”

-Getting people ready for the move to Salesforce has been a major consideration for U.S. Bank, and the company points to Trailhead, Salesforce’s guided learning paths, as an important part of that initiative.
+Getting people to adopt Salesforce has been a major consideration for U.S. Bank, and the company points to Trailhead, Salesforce’s guided learning paths, as an important part of that initiative.

-“There is no better tool out there for learning the Salesforce Platform,” said Daniels.
-“It’s where you see innovation resonate — in every aspect of Salesforce — all the way down to the most basic individual user level.”
-When introducing Salesforce within a U.S. Bank unit, Daniels’ team has found individual users were much quicker to adapt to the Salesforce Platform once they completed the Trailhead paths.
+When introducing Salesforce within a U.S. Bank unit, the Enterprise CRM team found individual users were much quicker to adapt to the Salesforce Platform once they completed the Trailhead paths.